windhandel/angular-http-deserializer/README.md

 The current Angular Http Client, since it uses typescript, uses duck typing for returning objects.  i.e. The object being returned is not a constructed version of the object which you wish to have returned.

-Therefore, any gettors, methods, etc on the model object being returned will not exist.
+Therefore, any getters, methods, etc on the model object being returned will not exist.
 This library was built specifically in order to eliminate this problem and provide a way of easily returning constructed instances of the model objects from the Angular Http Client.

 # Problem Statement